 This will tell you if Amazon ever sells it for less so you can decide for sure if it’s worth buying at Costco now or if you want to wait for it to hit a lower price on Amazon.

-9. Save on popular toys like LEGO, American Girl and Fingerlings.
+9. Save on popular toys like LEGO, American Girl and Disney.

-There are tons of toys that you can find at Costco this time of year which are a great deal.
+There are tons of Costco holiday toys this time of year which are a great deal.
+(And they start arriving in warehouses in early September.)

-10. Redeem Ibotta offers even on Black Friday.
+10. Redeem Ibotta offers, even for Costco Black Friday sales.

 Since you use your receipt to redeem Ibotta offers, it’s not technically a “coupon.”